 - Anaphylactic or severe systemic reaction to human immune globulin or inactive ingredients of HIZENTRA, such as polysorbate 80.
-(4) - Hyperprolinemia Type I or II (HIZENTRA contains stabilizer L-proline).
+(4) Hyperprolinemia Type I or II (HIZENTRA contains stabilizer L-proline).
 (4) - IgA-deficient patients with antibodies against IgA and a history of hypersensitivity.
 (4)

-------WARNINGS AND PRECAUTIONS------
+---WARNINGS AND PRECAUTIONS--

-- IgA-deficient patients with anti-IgA antibodies are at greater risk of severe hypersensitivity and anaphylactic reactions.
-(5.1) - Thrombosis may occur following treatment with immune globulin products, including HIZENTRA.
-(5.2) - Aseptic meningitis syndrome has been reported with IGIV or IGSC, including HIZENTRA treatment.
+- IgA-deficient patients with anti-IgA antibodies are at greater risk of severe hypersensitivity and anaphylactic reactions, (5.1) - Thrombosis may occur following treatment with immune globulin products, including HIZENTRA (5.2) - Aseptic meningitis syndrome has been reported with IGIV or IGSC, including HIZENTRA treatment.
 (5.3) - Monitor renal function, including blood urea nitrogen, serum creatinine, and urine output in patients at risk of acute renal failure.
 (5.4) - Monitor for clinical signs and symptoms of hemolysis.
 (5.5) - Monitor for pulmonary adverse reactions (transfusion-related acute lung injury [TRALI]).
-(5.6) - HIZENTRA is made from human blood and may contain infectious agents, e.g., viruses, the variant Creutzfeldt-Jakob disease (vCJD) agent and, theoretically, the Creutzfeldt- - or IGSC infusion.
-Divide the calculated weekly dose by the desired number of times per week. - Adjust the dose based on clinical response and serum IgG trough levels.
+(5.6) HIZENTRA is made from human blood and may contain infectious agents, e.g., viruses, - the variant Creutzfeldt-Jakob disease (vCJD) agent and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
+(5.7)